 - Girls are just as likely, if not more, than boys to be victims and offenders of cyberbullying – even among their own “friends.”

 Most research on cyberbullying focuses on teens.
 But younger generations are also getting digital access, exposing them to the threat of cyberbullying too.
-By understanding how and where cyberbullying occurs, parents, teachers, and caregivers can help prevent it from happening.
+By understanding how and where cyberbullying occurs, you can help Stop Your Child from Being Bullied Online.

 What is cyberbullying?

 Cyberbullying is similar to other forms of bullying, except it happens over digital devices like cell phones, computers, and tablets.
 It can occur anywhere people can view, participate in, or share content.
-Cyberbullies usually send, post, or sharing negative, harmful, mean, embarrassing, or false content about someone else.
+Cyberbullies usually send, post, or share negative, harmful, mean, embarrassing, or false content about someone else.
+It is important that children are aware of security for their phones, as technology progresses there is a chance that bullying can turn into a hacking scenario, that is why security on phone devices is critical.
+Looking into these phone security statistics can help better prepare you and them to take the correct measures so your child is as safe as can be.
 Common spots that cyberbullying can occur are:

 - Social Media like Instagram, Snapchat, Twitter or Facebook